ShiChen28/HP-MIA/HP-MIA/README.md

 ## Test on your own datasets/models

 This repository only provided models trained on Purchase100.
-If you want to test on other datasets, please refer to `Train_ref_Purchase.ipynb` to train your own model.
-You can add your own neural network structure in `models.py` if you need to.
+If you want to test on other datasets, please refer to `Train_ref_Purchase.ipynb` to train your own model. `models.py` provides some MLP structures and common CNN structures(AlexNet, WideResNet, etc.), you can add your own neural network in `models.py` if you need to.

 The `data` folder is used to store the dataset files.
 Processing for seven common datasets (mnist, fashionmnist, emnist, cifar, cifar100, purchase and texas) is provided in `my_dataloader.py`.
 If you want to test other datasets, you need to refine the processing of the new datasets in this file.